Band Aid & Live Aid : Responding to The Critics

 Some people in the NGO community know this all too well, and they are calling for genuine political change: The democratisation of the World Bank and the IMF, fairer trade rules, and an end to tax evasion…releasing developing countries from the siphons of rich countries and their corporations.

-The pillaging of communities by power structures is is happening in many places, not just in developing countries, such as the privatisation of public services in the UK - though this is dwarfed by the scale of pillaging from the African continent.
+The pillaging of communities by power structures is is happening in many places, not just in the Global South, though this is dwarfed by the scale of pillaging from the African continent.

 ‘The Money Was Didn’t Get Where It Was Supposed To Go’